eightyfive/laravel-exodus/README.md

 7. Edit `migrations.yaml` file
 8. ...
 (Repeat)

-### The `migrations.lock` file
+### The `exodus.lock` file

 By default the migration file names won't change between multiple `make:migrations` runs.

-This is because Exodus keeps track of the initial migration file name in `database/migrations.lock` (to commit in your repository).
+This is because Exodus keeps track of the initial migration file name in `database/exodus.lock` (to commit in your repository).

 This makes sure `git` sees the edits in the same migration file throughout the whole DEV.

 ### The `force` option

-Sometimes you may want to bypass the `migrations.lock` file (For example when you want to change the table order creation).
+Sometimes you may want to bypass the `exodus.lock` file (For example when you want to change the table order creation).

 ```bash
 php artisan make:migrations --force